ajosephs1/ajosephs1/README.md

 ## 🚀 About Me
-🔎 I'm looking for front-end or full-stack engineer job opportunities in the Miami, FL area or remote.
+🔎 I'm looking for front-end or full-stack engineer job opportunities in the Los Angeles, CA area or remote.

-🧠 I'm currently learning typescript

-📫 How to reach me: andrew_josephs@outlook.com
+📫 How to reach me: andrew_josephs@hotmail.co.uk

 ## 🛠 Skills